-The CPU is one of the most important components within a new custom streaming PC build.
-Choosing the correct one can be a pretty daunting task.
-In this article, I will discuss the main features to look for when purchasing a new streaming CPU and my opinion on the best CPUs, including budget CPUs.
+In this article, I will discuss the main features of purchasing a new streaming CPU and my opinion on the best CPUs, including budget CPUs.

 CPU Requirements for Streaming

-For streaming on Twitch, the general rule of thumb is to get a CPU that has at least 6 cores.
-One of the most popular options on the market right now is the AMD Ryzen 5 3600, which is unrivalled at its price point.
-If you have a bit more money to spend, I would go with the AMD Ryzen 7 3700X or the Intel Core i9 9900K.
-Both of these CPUs have 8 cores, which is more than enough for streaming.
+Right now, one of the most popular options on the market is the AMD Ryzen 5 3600, which is unrivaled at its price point.
+If you have more money, I recommend the AMD Ryzen 7 3700X or the Intel Core i9 9900K.
+Both CPUs have 8 cores, which is more than enough for streaming.

-If you are very serious about streaming or even considering streaming full-time or as a professional career, these three CPUs are the best choices for you, regardless of budget.
+If you are serious about streaming or even considering streaming full-time or as a professional career, these two Ryzen and two Intel CPUs are the best choices for you, regardless of budget.

 AMD Ryzen 9 3950X